prototypefund/Digital_Bargeld-docs/api-common.rst

   /*From gnunet_crypto_lib.h*/
   struct GNUNET_CRYPTO_EccSignaturePurpose {
     /**

+    The following constrains apply for a valid amount:

+    * asd
      * This field is used to express the context in
      * which the signature is made, ensuring that a
      * signature cannot be lifted from one part of the protocol